AXA spins off private equity arm as "Ardian"

-PARIS French insurer AXA (AXAF.PA) has sealed the spin-off of its private equity arm under the brand name "Ardian", reaping a 200 million-euro capital gain ($270 million) and retaining a 23-percent stake in the unit.
+PARIS French insurer AXA has sealed the spin-off of its private equity arm under the brand name "Ardian", reaping a 200 million-euro capital gain and retaining a 23-percent stake in the unit.

 AXA is the latest French financial group to retreat from private equity following banks such as Credit Agricole (CAGR.PA) and BNP Paribas (BNPP.PA).